Aliases for NAT2 Gene

 This gene encodes an enzyme that functions to both activate and deactivate arylamine and hydrazine drugs and carcinogens.
 Polymorphisms in this gene are responsible for the N-acetylation polymorphism in which human populations segregate into rapid, intermediate, and slow acetylator phenotypes.
 Polymorphisms in this gene are also associated with higher incidences of cancer and drug toxicity.
 A second arylamine N-acetyltransferase gene (NAT1) is located near this gene (NAT2). [provided by RefSeq, Jul 2008]

 GeneCards Summary for NAT2 Gene

 NAT2 (N-Acetyltransferase 2) is a Protein Coding gene.
 Diseases associated with NAT2 include Nat2-Related Altered Drug Metabolism and Isoniazid Toxicity.
-Among its related pathways are Caffeine Pathway, Pharmacokinetics and Drug metabolism - cytochrome P450.
+Among its related pathways are Metabolism and Caffeine Pathway, Pharmacokinetics.
 GO annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
 An important paralog of this gene is NAT1.

 UniProtKB/Swiss-Prot for NAT2 Gene

 Participates in the detoxification of a plethora of hydrazine and arylamine drugs.
 Catalyzes the N- or O-acetylation of various arylamine and heterocyclic amine substrates and is able to bioactivate several known carcinogens.